-BS-AGATSM - Agriculture, Agricultural Technology and Systems Management (ATSM) track, B.S.
+BS-ATM - Agricultural Technology Management (ATM), B.S.

 Successful completion of the Agricultural Technology and Systems Management (ATSM) track of Agriculture will prepare students for technical careers focused on the sales or management in the production, processing, or manufacturing of agricultural materials.
 These careers may be related to crop production, extension, precision agriculture, irrigation management, design and testing of equipment, and many other positions related to commercial agriculture.
 Students will combine an understanding of the agricultural, biological, and physical sciences with business, managerial, and technical skills.
 Students in other majors may also earn a Minor in Agriculture.